enisdenjo/graphql-ws/docs/interfaces/_server_.server.md

 original WebSocket, if you need it down the road.

 Returns a function that should be called when the same socket has been closed, for whatever reason.
-The returned promise will resolve once the internal cleanup is complete.
+The close code and reason must be passed for reporting to the `onDisconnect` callback.
+Returned promise will resolve once the internal cleanup is complete.

 #### Parameters: